 I really enjoyed meeting Tom Luttmann and his son from Bible Visuals International.
 This is a great family-run company!
 They have several books which are visual story books where children can read the text of classic hymns which I thought were great!
 Tom offered me a couple of free samples of their missionary storybooks to read and tell you about.
 They are beautiful!
 They're well-researched and accurate and the illustrations are lovely.
 We've only had these books for a couple of weeks and my children have been reading them over and over and over again…

 Here are the books in the Bible Visuals Series.
 My kids want to read all of them!
-The price may seem expensive for a paperback, but they are intermediate level reading books with a lot of good information.
+They are intermediate level reading books with a lot of good information and beautiful illustrations.

 Depths of Grace: The Life of John NewtonThe Pilgrim's ProgressThe Refuge: A Story of Martin LutherNeither Death Nor Life: The Love of Jim and Elisabeth ElliotDoctor in the Pygmy Forest: The Ministry of Doctor BeckerWhiter Than Snow (Adapted from Treasures of the Snow)Doming The Popsicle BoyGod Provides: The Life of George MuellerJohn & Betty Stam: Missionary Martyrs to China

 Talk Box Mom